Philodendron sodiroi aka Philodendron Sodiroi

 Philodendron Sodiroi

-How to care for Philodendron Sodiroi
+How difficult is it to take care of Philodendron Sodiroi

 If you're looking for a plant that offers a moderate level of challenge, Philodendron Sodiroi is a great choice to test your gardening skills.